 You’re still not charged anything for applying!

-Which means that in order for the life insurance company to earn a profit, your policy will need to stay “inforce” for up to several years!
+This means that in order for the life insurance company to earn a profit, your policy will need to stay “in force” for up to several years!

 Yet, the cost to the insurance company to underwrite and approve your life insurance application is going to stay the same!

-Now this really isn’t such a big deal, because let’s face it, you’re young, health and statistically speaking, very unlikely to pass away any time soon, but what if you quit making your payments?
+Now, this really isn’t such a big deal, because let’s face it, you’re young, healthy and statistically speaking, very unlikely to pass away any time soon, but what if you quit making your payments?

 Which brings us to why life insurance companies are interested in whether or not you’ve had a bankruptcy.